 If you’re typical of my couples you’re probably going to breeze through your wedding planning.
 Most seem to take it all in their stride and have a pretty laid back time of it, which is mostly because they don’t get sucked into a lot of ‘wedding industry stuff’.
-That’s good because the wedding industry loves to tell you about what you SHOULD be doing, where as my couples mostly want to plan a wedding that reflects them as people.
+That’s good because the wedding industry loves to tell you about what you SHOULD be doing.
+Most of my couple would plan a wedding that reflects them as people.

-Even if you’re planning a really laid back wedding that’s all about you there can still be pressure points.
-I was pretty laid back when planning my wedding with Pete and I am ashamed to say I still had a couple of meltdowns along the way.
+Even if you’re planning a really laid back wedding there can still be pressure points.
+I was pretty laid back when planning my wedding and I am ashamed to say I still had a couple of meltdowns along the way.
 Planning a wedding if you have nothing to do but plan a wedding would be fine.
 Throw in life, work and managing family relationships and there are definetly a few opportunities for stress reduction!
 Here’s my wedding planning survival guide.

 Have a clear wedding plan

 It might sound obvious but sometimes the obvious is worth stating.
 If you have an idea of where you’re heading and how to get there it’ll help with every aspect of the decision-making process.
 Download a free wedding planning checklist or five and off you go.

 People laugh at the cliched wedding excel spreadsheets but it’s really easy for budgets to spiral out of control.
 Stick your to-do list on Trello, start an inspiration board on Pinterest and make sure you have a clear idea of your budget priorities so you can focus on what’s really important to you.